microsoft/qsharp-compiler/src/Passes/CONTRIBUTING.md

 ## What does the style guide apply to?

-The style guide applies to any new code written as well as code that is being refactored added to the `QsPasses` library.
+The style guide applies to any new code written as well as code that is being refactored added to the `Passes` library.
 We do not rewrite existing code for the sake just changing the style.

 ## Style discrepency